openchair

 What Cost

-Each chat turn (Concierge thinking + reply) 1 Spark
+Each chat turn (Assistant thinking + reply) 1 Spark

 Action selector (deciding whether to suggest an action) 1 Spark